Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Second-Order Dependencies

+\begin{example} Consider the generalised SO dependency $\Sigma$ containing only the conjunct \eqref{ex:transform:1}.
+We can remove nesting of function variables in the head by transforming the conjunct into \eqref{ex:transform:2}--\eqref{ex:transform:3}, where $X$ is a fresh predicate.
+Moreover, we can remove the nesting of function variables in the body by transforming \eqref{ex:transform:3} into \eqref{ex:transform:4}.
+Formula \eqref{ex:transform:4} is not safe, so we further transform it into \eqref{ex:transform:5}, and we also introduce formulas \eqref{eq:dom-c} and \eqref{eq:dom-R} to ensure that the predicate $\D$ enumerates the active domain.

+Formulas \eqref{ex:transform:2}, \eqref{ex:transform:3}, and \eqref{ex:transform:5} satisfy all conditions of Definition~\ref{def:generalised-so-dep}, and it is straightforward to see that, on each base instance, they entail the same facts not involving the predicate $X$ as the original generalised SO dependency $\Sigma$.
+This approach can be easily extended to arbitrarily nested terms. \end{example}

-Unlike most definitions of SO dependencies in the literature, we assume that all terms occurring in a generalised SO dependency are of depth at most one---that is, terms with nested function variables, such as $f(g(x))$ are disallowed.
-This assumption allows us to simplify our results, and it is without loss of generality: \citet[Theorems 7.1 and 7.2]{DBLP:journals/corr/abs-1106-3745} have shown that, for each generalised SO dependency $\Sigma$, there exists an equivalent generalised SO dependency $\Sigma'$ where all terms are of depth at most one.
-Apart from this technical assumption, the syntactic form of \eqref{eq:generalised-SO-dep} generalises most notions of dependencies we are familiar with.
-In particular, standard tuple-generating and equality-generating dependencies (TGDs and EGDs) \cite{DBLP:journals/tcs/FaginKMP05} are obtained by disallowing function variables.
-The existential second-order dependencies ($\exists$SOEDs) by \citet{DBLP:journals/tods/NashBM07} are obtained by disallowing first-order existential quantifiers ($\exists \vec y_i$).
+Apart from the technical assumption on term depth, Definition~\ref{def:generalised-so-dep} generalises all dependency notions we are aware of, which is why we call our dependencies `generalised'.
+In particular, tuple-generating and equality-generating dependencies (TGDs and EGDs) \cite{DBLP:journals/tcs/FaginKMP05} are obtained by disallowing function variables.
+The existential SO dependencies ($\exists$SOEDs) by \citet{DBLP:journals/tods/NashBM07} are obtained by disallowing first-order existential quantifiers ($\exists \vec y_i$).
 The source-to-target SO dependencies by \citet{DBLP:journals/corr/abs-1106-3745} are obtained by further disallowing constants in all (relational and equality) atoms and requiring all equality atoms in $\psi_i(\vec x_i,\vec y_i)$ to be of the form ${x \equals x'}$.
 The SO-TGDs by \citet{DBLP:journals/tods/FaginKPT05} are obtained by further disallowing equality atoms in formulas $\psi_i(\vec x_i,\vec y_i)$.
 Finally, the plain SO-TGDs by \citet{DBLP:journals/jcss/Arenas0RR13} are obtained by further disallowing equality atoms in $\varphi_i(\vec x_i)$.